-- For the School of Management, you need to find another section that is open or another class that works with your schedule.
-Please consult with your major adviser or Ben Bottorff, Director of Undergraduate Advising, at email@example.com if you need assistance.
+- For the School of Management classes, you need to find another section that is open or another class that works with your schedule.
+Please consult with your major adviser or Ben Bottorff, Director of Undergraduate Advising, at firstname.lastname@example.org if you need assistance.

 - Register for a back-up course.

 - Speak with your major adviser (for College of Arts and Science students) or Malloy Hall 113 (for School of Management students) to see what alternative classes you can take that will help you fulfill your major or degree requirements.

 To change your major, please contact the following departments:

 - Before the registration access time for incoming students, you can email the Admission's Office at email@example.com.
 Your email will act as your written consent to change your major.

-- After the registration access time and before the first day of school, you can email the Center for Academic and Student Achievement (CASA) at email@example.com.
-Your email will act as your written consent to change your major.
+- After the registration access time and before the first day of school, you can complete the Change of Academic Program form online.

 For more information on the different major programs we offer, please contact us at (415) 422-4932 or firstname.lastname@example.org.